 According to an email response from the Quarantine Service at the Haneda Airport sent on 1/24/2017:

 "We (Haneda) have the following microchip readers.
 Please confirm with your veterinarian or the microchip manufacturer whether your pet’s microchip can be scanned by one of the following microchip readers.
 If the microchip cannot be scanned by one of these readers, you must provide a reader that can read the microchip number at the time of our inspection.

 ISO MAX V

 Mini Tracker 3

 Steps To Follow:

-Have an USDA Accredited Veterinarian implant an ISO-compatible microchip.
+Have your veterinarian implant an ISO-compatible microchip.
 When your microchip is new, a rabies vaccination must be completed AFTER the microchip is implanted (but on the same day).

 Wait at least 30 days (or more)

-On the 31st day or after, have a USDA Accredited Veterinarian administer a second rabies vaccination.
+On the 31st day or after, have your veterinarian administer a second rabies vaccination.
 On this same day, have your vet draw a blood sample for a rabies titer (FAVN test type) to be drawn and sent to one of the two designated rabies testing labs in the US:

 Kansas State University Rabies Laboratory